berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 **NOTE**: This lab assumes you have both Unity Hub and Unity version 6000.0.32f1 installed.
 If this is not the case, please refer to [Lab 0].

 ### Setting up your project (practice)
 When you open up Unity, you should see something like this.
-Click on the arrow next to the New button on the top right hand corner: Make sure you select version **6000.0.32f1**, as this is the version that the labs in this class will be working under.
+Click on the New project button on the top right hand corner: Make sure you select version **6000.0.32f1**, as this is the version that the labs in this class will be working under.

 ![](images/image21.png)